abdullahkabakk/url-shortener/README.md

 | [ci]       | Changes to continuous integration (CI) configuration | `[ci] Update Travis CI configuration`          |
 | [build]    | Changes affecting build system or dependencies       | `[build] Upgrade webpack to version 5`         |
 | [perf]     | Performance improvements or optimizations            | `[perf] Optimize database queries`             |

+## Changelog

+All significant updates to this project will be meticulously documented in this [log](CHANGELOG.md).

+## Security

+The project is regularly scanned for security vulnerabilities using security tools like Gosec.
+The current number of security vulnerabilities detected is X.

+## Code Coverage

+The project's test coverage is tracked using tools like Golang Codecov.
+The current code coverage percentage is Y%.

 ## Contributing